Inbox and SFTP

 Inboxes Overview

-An inbox helps you collect outside data from individuals and organizations who do not belong to tiCrypt infrastructure.
+An inbox helps you collect outside data from individuals and organizations who do not belong to the tiCrypt infrastructure.
+If you cannot make an inbox, it means you do not have the permissions from your admin.

 - Inboxes are located in tab in the section.